-Russell Watergardens & Koi has grown from a one person landscape design/build/maintenance company in the late 1980's, that catered to the high-end residential community of Medina, Washington near Seattle to one of the leading high quality water feature equipment manufacturers and distributors in North America.
+Russell Watergardens & Koi has grown from a one person landscape design/build/maintenance company in the late 1980's, that catered to the high-end residential community of Medina, Washington near Seattle to a leading high quality water feature equipment manufacturer and distributor in North America.

 The landscape company evolved from a full service design/build/maintenance firm to a specialty water feature contractor in the mid 1990's.
 Russell Landscape Services became Russell Watergardens.
 This move allowed us to focus on water feature construction instead of the wide variety of specialty jobs associated with full landscape projects.
 This allowed the company to become much more efficient and knowledgeable within a single area of expertise - water features.